 Not only should most of your deployment pipeline be automated, but in most cases, all of that automation should only run on a dedicated deployment server and not any developer’s computer.
 There are three reasons for this:

-If developers run deployments from their own computers, you’ll run into problems due to differences in how their computers are configured: for example, different operating systems, different dependency versions (e.g., different versions of OpenTofu or Node.js installed locally), different configurations, and differences in what’s actually being deployed (e.g., the developer accidentally deploys a change that wasn’t committed to version control).
+If developers run deployments from their own computers, you’ll run into problems due to differences in how their computers are configured: different operating systems, different dependency versions (e.g., different versions of OpenTofu or Node.js installed locally), different configurations, and differences in what’s actually being deployed (e.g., the developer accidentally deploys a change that wasn’t committed to version control).
 You can eliminate all of these issues by deploying everything from a dedicated deployment server that provides a consistent, repeatable environment.

 Instead of giving developers permissions to deploy, you can give solely the deployment server those permissions (especially for the production environment).
 It’s easier to enforce good security practices for a single server than for numerous developers with production access.